jakemackerracher/code-example/README.md

    Visit [http://127.0.0.1:3000](http://127.0.0.1:3000/) within your browser

 To stop the React application, press Ctrl + C in the terminal where it's running.

+### Testing the Flask application

+Follow steps 1 to 8 from within "Running the Flask application (Terminal)" section, then run `pytest`.